cardano-foundation/CIPs/CIP-0123/README.md

 aware of the possibility and include provisions in their contracts to cover this eventuality.
 It may be necessary to resubmit some or all of the transactions that were processed on the minority chain onto the main chain.
-To avoid unexpected effects, this should be done by the end users, and not by block producers acting on their behalf.
+To avoid unexpected effects, this should be done by the end users/applications, and not by block producers acting on their behalf.

-If they are not observant, stake pool operators, full node wallets and other node users (e.g. explorers) could continue indefinitely on the minority chain.
+If they are not observant, stake pools, full node wallets and other node users (e.g. explorers) could continue indefinitely on the minority chain.
 Such users should take care to be aware of this situation and take steps to rejoin the main chain as quickly as possible.